bberry91221/MODULE-2-VBA/README.md

 ***2018 "ANNUAL RETURN" RESULTS***

 The results are listed below and are augmented by cell background colors to quickly show GAINS (green cells) and LOSSES (red cells).
 As said above, 2017 was a great year for solar stocks but 2018 was another story.
-The turn around is that almost all of the companies in 2018 accummulated a loss in their stock prices es for the year.
+The turn around is that almost all of the companies in 2018 accummulated a loss in their stock prices for the year.
 It must have been a real "slap in the face" to see the results of 2018 trading!
+See the tables below.

 ![2017_Calc_Return.PNG](Resources/2017_Calc_Return.PNG)<img height="350" hspace="20"/>![2018_Calc_Return.PNG](Resources/2018_Calc_Return.PNG)

-The table below gives the ticker names, full names of companies of the only companies who showed gains in the 2018 table above.
+The table below gives the rank of the top 2 positive returns together with their ticker names and their full company names of the 12 selected companies analyzed across 2017 and 2018.

 | Return % | Rank | Ticker | Full Company Name |
 |----------|------|--------|--------------------|